ASU-VDA-Lab/MLCAD25-Contest/README.md

 - Winners will receive high-performance NVIDIA GPUs as prizes!

-## Registration and Important Dates
+## Registration, Participants List, and Important Dates

 ## Registration